yangl1996/prism-rust/testbed/README.md

 This directory holds the scripts for running experiments and reproducing the results in the paper.

+For a quick demo on how to reproduce out results, please check out this [screen recording](https://asciinema.org/a/YGz4dIkfKz4DrHLtVIGSfpmly).

 ## Setting Up

 ### Set Up AWS Account